ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 * `LDAPIHOST` and `LDLOGHOST` should match the region you are deploying in.
 The above example is `us-south`.
 * `LDLOGPATH` causes the agent to send logs to the special `supertenant` endpoint, instead of the usual `/logs/ingest` endpoint for ingestion.
 This variable is uniquely used for super tenant senders.

 After saving these file changes, specify your file name in the `kubectl create -f` command, instead of the web address in the instructions.

+(By the way, if your service is already sending data to the old Activity Tracker via fluentd, leave it alone.
+The fluentd design should continue to send AT data to the old AT until it is shut down.)

 ## 4. Test your service's Super Tenancy
 {: #test-st}